Soon superheroes, firefighters, witches and princesses will fill sidewalks in their annual hunt for Halloween candy.

 With so many little goblins out and about, it’s important to remember some key safety tips to ensure the holiday is enjoyable – and safe – for everyone.
 The National Safety Council offers some Halloween safety tips.

-Agree on a specific time the trick-or-treating will end, and teach your children to never enter a strangers home or car.
-Also, remind your kids to save the candy gorging until they return home so you can look for any suspicious items.
+Agree on a specific time the trick-or-treating will end, and teach your children to never enter a stranger’s home or car.
+Also, remind your kids to wait until they’re home to eat their candy, so you can look for any suspicious items.

-Stick to your neighborhood and with areas you are familiar.
+Stick to your neighborhood and other familiar areas.
 These areas should be well-lit; avoid houses that don’t have their porch light on.

 If children will be out after sunset, fasten reflective tape to their costumes and treat bags, or add a glow stick necklace to their costume.
 Avoid masks that might obstruct their vision.